Premier Date: June 9, 2005

 The build team constructed a series of pyramid frames using the precise measurements and dimensions required to “harness” pyramid power.
 Four tests were performed: keeping razor blades sharp, preventing food from spoiling (one test for milk, another for an apple), and preventing the decay of a flower.
 The apple test at first seemed to be working, however it was later discovered that a contaminated saw blade (used to halve the apple) may have given one half a higher microbial load than the other.
 A repeated test using sterile equipment yielded approximately the same decay rate for each half.
 Strangely, a similar test with ‘cube power’ showed the fruit rotting at a faster rate than the other two tests.

-This myth caused Adam to comment, "No more ‘oogie-boogie’ myths, please."
-(The MythBusters don’t normally deal with paranormal myths.)
+(The MythBusters don’t normally deal with paranormal topics.
+This myth caused Adam to comment, “No more ‘oogie-boogie’ myths, please.”)